redhat-openstack/website/source/uncategorized/instack-faq.html.md

 ## How do I delete the Overcloud?

-If you want to delete an overcloud and reset the environment to a state where you can deploy another overcloud, download the instack-delete-overcloud\* scripts from the github repository at <https://github.com/agroup/instack-undercloud/tree/master/scripts> .
+If you want to delete an overcloud and reset the environment to a state where you can deploy another overcloud, copy the instack-delete-overcloud\* scripts from the github repository at <https://github.com/agroup/instack-undercloud/tree/master/scripts>, making sure to make the files executable .
 Then follow these steps:

 1. While logged into the undercloud node export the required variables into your shell: